Anc3vt/d2d2-framework/README.md

 ![TextureManager1](https://raw.githubusercontent.com/Anc3vt/d2d2-core/09a1f6658d3f0ea4219e5cd3f16c3e3ed6f75937/img/TextureManagerDemo.png)

-In the example above, pay attention to the method call `textureAtlas.createTexture(256, 0, 144, 128)`, where the coordinates of the required texture on the texture atlas and its size in pixels are passed.
+In the example above, pay attention to the method call `textureAtlas.createTexture(256, 0, 144, 128)`, where the coordinates of the required textureClip on the textureClip atlas and its size in pixels are passed.

-`256,0` - are the coordinates of the top-left corner of the texture on the atlas, and `144,128` - is the size of the texture.
+`256,0` - are the coordinates of the top-left corner of the textureClip on the atlas, and `144,128` - is the size of the textureClip.

 > **NOTE:** The image has been scaled for convenience in the diagram.

 ![TextureManager2](https://raw.githubusercontent.com/Anc3vt/d2d2-core/09a1f6658d3f0ea4219e5cd3f16c3e3ed6f75937/img/textureManagerScheme.png)

-To ensure optimal use of video memory and texture performance, it's advisable to make the dimensions of textures on the atlas power-of-two multiples.
+To ensure optimal use of video memory and textureClip performance, it's advisable to make the dimensions of textureClips on the atlas power-of-two multiples.
 Instead of using multiples of 8, 16, 32, etc., which are suitable for specific architectures, a good practice is to choose sizes that are multiples of 2.

 Here are some commonly used sizes that meet this requirement: